xj96/form-validation/readme.md

 Form Validation

-This is a basic form for testing validation.
+This is a basic form for testing validation within a form.

-Created this form as a part of a course and I am going to push it to my GitHub account.
 # form-validation